grandma-collaboration/grandma-cookbook/doc2/8_Skyportal_Use.md

 **Important Notes for Shifters**

+It is reccomended that a Shifter leaves priority alone, put a plan a few min ahead in UTC time and make filter based in what is being said in GCN.

 Maintaining **accurate and up-to-date photometry** on SkyPortal is critical.
 Shifters rely on this information to responsibly determine if a follow-up is needed.
 Please do not let a shift pass without:

 - Uploading all processed images and synthesize them when possible.